forgeofabsurdducks/quackamollie/docs/install/install_full_docker.rst

 ----

-This tutorial explains how to install Ollama locally and deploy Quackamollie and its Postgres database in Docker.
+This tutorial explains how to deploy Ollama, Quackamollie and its Postgres database in Docker.
 For other deployment methods, please refer to the `README of the Quackamollie project <https://gitlab.com/forge_of_absurd_ducks/quackamollie/quackamollie>`_.

 This tutorial have been tested on an Ubuntu 22.04 architecture.